 Ahhhh… A freshly set up and (just now) fully cycled marine aquarium.
-No algae.
+Nutrient Free, No algae.
 No slime.
 Clean, shiny, beautiful.

 Two weeks later?
 Maybe three?
 Algae.
 Slime.
 All over.
 You want your “old” tank back.
 Particularly in newer set ups, these issues are pretty typical.
 Some aquarists believe something is wrong if they don’t encounter a diatom bloom somewhere in the early stages of the system’s development/maturation.
 Fact is, dissolved nutrient levels can swing wildly in younger systems.
 Often, provided that good equipment is employed and good husbandry is practiced, these problems simply peter out and go away.